 There are entire floors dedicated to WW1 and WW2 – and some of these exhibits will leave you speechless.
-Two that stood out to me was the D-Day exhibit and the Holocause exhibit – both harrowing experiences.
+Two that stood out to me were the D-Day exhibit and the Holocaust exhibit – both harrowing experiences.

 The D-Day exhibit was temporary for the 75th anniversary, but the display of 10 images were the only remaining photos taken by Robert Capa of Omaha Beach on June 6, 1944.